 Don’t ignore your ticket!

-- If you accept the parking ticket then you should pay it as soon as possible.
+- If you accept your parking ticket has been fairly issued, then you should pay it as soon as possible.
 If you pay within 14 days of receiving the ticket you will only pay 50% of the fine.

-- If you think the ticket has been issued incorrectly or unfairly, submit a written challenge or representations and tell us why.
+- If you think your ticket has been issued incorrectly or unfairly, submit a written challenge or representations and tell us why.
 Do not make or send a payment until you receive our reply to your correspondence.
 Once you have paid the ticket you have accepted liability and closed the case, so you can’t then challenge it.

-- If you challenge within 14 days and your challenge is unsuccessful you will usually be given another 14 days from our reply date to pay at the lower amount.
+- If you submit a challenge within 14 days of issue, and your challenge is unsuccessful you will usually be given another 14 days from our reply date to pay at the lower amount.

-If you are unable to pay online you can:
+If you prefer not to use online services you can:

 If you have been contacted by a bailiff about collecting payment for unpaid parking fines of which you had no previous knowledge, please visit the citizens advice website which advises what you can do to suspend enforcement action.
 The parking fines will not be cancelled but may be taken back to an earlier appeal or pay stage with the Council.

 Civil enforcement officers (CEOs) have a difficult but important job in ensuring the highway is clear and safe for all users.
 Whilst we appreciate no-body wants a ‘parking ticket’ it is important that our staff are treated with courtesy and respect.

 At Devon County Council, we have an Unacceptable Behaviour policy.
 This means that inappropriate, aggressive or violent behaviour towards our staff will not be tolerated under any circumstances.
 Our CEOs now wear body cameras for their protection.
 These devices will be activated if the officer feels that a situation is escalating and that behaviours towards them is no longer acceptable.